 It became official this June – Britain is no longer a part of the European Union.
 The exit of the UK from the EU, popularly dubbed ‘Brexit’, has dealt a historic blow to the supposed unity and economic integration of Europe.
 But while its political and economic aftermath has been the topic of every discussion and news hour debate, what travellers within and outside Europe and the UK are waiting to know is how Brexit will impact tourism in the region, especially London.

 The divorce process is expected to unfold over the next two years.
 While changes are certainly beginning to show, it is still early to make any concrete assumptions or predictions.
 The following are some possible implications of Brexit for the travel and tourism industry.

 Cheaper to travel to the UK

 The British pound saw a rapid free fall against major international currencies following Brexit, hitting record lows against the US dollar and Euro.
 Although the pound is expected to stabilise soon, it is unlikely to regain its former glory.
 It has subsequently become a good deal cheaper to vacation in the UK.
 The weakened currency might offset the British economy, but the resultant increase in inbound tourism might just prove to be the silver lining.

 Outbound tourism from Britain to fall

 British residents’ wallets are bound to take a hit following the economic slowdown and political instability at home.
 With the pound falling hard against the Euro, Britons are anxious about the increased costs of travelling through the EU.
-The same is the case with the USA, whose biggest source of overseas visitors in Britain.
-In the wake of Brexit, the EU-US Open Skies Agreement ceases to apply to the UK, which may also mean greater restrictions on air travel between the UK and US.
+The same is the case with the USA, whose biggest source of overseas visitors is Britain.
+In the wake of Brexit, the EU-US Open Skies Agreement ceases to apply to the UK, which may also mean greater restrictions on air travel between the UK and the US.

 Restrictions on tourism between the UK and the EU